DanScott2150/nu-sms-rfi/README.md

 TODO: Lot's of need for cleanup & refactoring.
 Currently (2/17) in 'minimum viable product' mode for imminent project launch deadline.
 There's been a lot of headaches and curveballs on this one and right now it works and I'm terrified of changing anything.
 Will continue to refine and improve once we have longer-term deadlines.

-## IMPORTANT NOTES ON MIGRATING FROM PREPROD TO PRODUCTION:
+**Update 2/28 to change back-end logic for checking degree programs.
+Now checking based on actual 'degree program' submitted on form, rather than page ID.

+## IMPORTANT:
- - [Activation] NUEDU Forms plugin needs to be deactivated + reactivated for custom wp_sms_rfi database table to be created.
+ - [Activation] NUEDU Forms plugin needs to be deactivated + reactivated for custom wp_sms_rfi database table to be added.
 Planning on moving this initialization to within the custom settings page.
- - [WP-Admin] **ALL SETTINGS FIELDS in wp-admin gravity forms for 'SMS Responder' MUST be set to valid values.** Right now there is **NO** error checking or handling built in.
-(Need to fix)
+ - [WP-Admin] ALL SETTINGS FIELDS in wp-admin gravity forms for 'SMS Responder' MUST be set to valid values.
+Right now there is **NO** error checking or handling built in.
+(Need to fix.)
- - [WP-Admin] Gravity Form 'RFI Default' (form id #1) needs 'supplier ID' hidden field key set to 'supplier_id' (this was previously set to 'supplierID' on preprod which screwed things up)
+ - [WP-Admin] Gravity Form 'RFI Default' needs 'supplier ID' hidden field ID set to 'supplier_id' (this was previously set to 'supplierID' on preprod which screwed things up)
- - [WP-Admin] Gravity Form 'RFI Default' (form id #1) field for 'leadgroup' hidden field needs to have 'autopopulate' enabled with parameter name 'leadgroup_auto_populate'
+ - [WP-Admin] Gravity Form 'RFI Default' field for 'leadgroup' hidden field needs to be set to 'autopopulate' with parameter name 'leadgroup_auto_populate'
- - [WP-Admin] GF form needs 'supplier ID' to be field ID 61 (shouldn't need to change, just noting because it's mission-critical, for now at least)
+ - [WP-Admin] GF form needs 'supplier ID' to be field ID 61
- - [WP-Admin] GF form needs 'zipcode' to be field ID 35; 'phone number' => 34, 'country code' => 51 (shouldn't need to change, just noting because it's mission-critical, for now at least)
+ - [WP-Admin] GF form needs 'zipcode' to be field ID 35; 'phone number' => 34, 'country code' => 51
  - [Code] Quiq API endpoint must contain '?allowMultipleSegments=true' otherwise SMS sends with more than 160 characters will fail
  - [Code] 'Supplier ID' & 'Lead Routing group' are populated in our custom gravityforms-doublepositive plugin.
 SMS routing functionality depends on minor adjustments I made to those files:
 	- plugins\gravityforms-doublepositive\inc\class-feed-processing.php [line 105]
 	- plugins\gravityforms-doublepositive\inc\class-populate-fields.php [line 156]
+- [WP-Admin]  GF form needs a new hidden field: 'is_sms_enabled', must be field ID of 65
+- [WP-Admin] can un-set leadgroup field auto-populate
+- [WP-Admin] Settings fields: Program Titles; Lead Routing Group; API Endpoint URL

 ## Functionality: Custom SMS RFI Follow-up
 When a user submits a standard RFI form on certain pages, they receive a series of follow-up SMS text messages (as opposed to standard follow-up phone call).

 Process flow:
 1) User submits RFI form on business or psych-related program page
-2) Form sends a custom 'supplier ID' value to DoublePositive, to prevent standard phone follow up
+2) Form sends a custom 'supplier ID' value to DoublePositive, to prevent standard phone follow up [RE-VISIT: Looks like data isn't being sent to DP, only Eloqua.
+Re:chat with Claire Leong]
 3) Form sends a custom 'lead routing group' value to Eloqua, which then flows through to OnDemand for the enrollment advisor team.
 4) (SMS #1) Form sends an API request to Quiq, which triggers an SMS text 4a) For API requests sent outside of "business hours", the text will send the following morning.
-Business hours are currently set to 8am thru 6pm PST. **This is set for us by Quiq, need to contact Maile Chong <maile.chong@quiq.com> to change**
+Business hours are currently set to 8am thru 6pm PST. **This is controlled by Quiq, need to contact Maile Chong <maile.chong@quiq.com> to change**
 5) Form creates an entry in a custom 'wp_sms_rfi' database table, containing the user's phone number and the current timestamp
 6) Plugin schedules a wp-cron task to run every 15 minutes, which checks the 'wp_sms_rfi' table for any entries older than 30 minutes.
 7) (SMS #2) For any entries older than 30 minutes, a second API request is made to Quiq, triggering the second SMS text.